zinzloun/THM_WriteUP/windcorp/README.md

   	Failed to load the specified file.
    	The composite key is invalid.
     	...
 Since we changed the user password we invalidate here DPAPI key.
 This is the reasono why we tooked a backup from the server, since the backed up DPAPI key is used in these cases, to restore the user's one.
+We need to recreate the master key used by Keepass.
+To better understand what we want accomplish I suggest to read the following resource: https://sourceforge.net/p/keepass/wiki/Recover%20Windows%20User%20Account%20Credentials

-Download the certificate to Osiris:
+Download the backed-up key file to Osiris:

 	C:\Users\Public\support_tools>curl -O http://10.9.1.47:8000/ra-dpapi-bk.pfx